tarantool/tarantool/doc/sphinx/dev_guide/box-protocol.rst

                    MP_MAP                                   MP_MAP

-    Then server, which we connect to, will send last SNAP file by, simply, creating a number of INSERT's (with additional LSN and ServerID) (don't reply) Then it'll send a vclock's MP_MAP and close a socket.
+    Then server, which we connect to, will send last SNAP file by, simply, creating a number of INSERT's (with additional LSN and ServerID) (don't reply).
+Then it'll send a vclock's MP_MAP and close a socket.

     +================+================++============================+
     |                |                ||        +~~~~~~~~~~~~~~~~~+ |